phax/peppol-commons/README.md

 # News and noteworthy

 * v8.0.2 - work in progress
-    * Updated to dnsjava 3.0.0
+    * Updated to dnsjava 3.0.1
     * Added new enum `ESMPIdentifierType`
     * Added `ESMPAPIType.getDisplayName()`
     * Added the upcoming CEF SMK/SML cipher suites
+    * A problem with the OCSP checking of SMP certificates was resolved
 * v8.0.1 - 2020-02-16
     * Updated to ph-web 9.1.9
     * Changed the SMP client HTTP configuration to use the new `HttpClientSettings` class